midnightidc/midnightidc.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: She who thinks too much and does too little
+subtitle: thinks too much and does too little
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+Hi hi!!
+I'm going by the name of 'A' on here because i really like the letter A, along with many other reasons I dont care to share!
+Here's some fun facts about me

+- I really like Greek Mythology, Moray eels and reading!!
-- I rock a great mustache
+- I have a really bad habit of collecting notebooks and never using them...
-- I'm extremely loyal to my family
+- I have 2 cats, they shed alot but they're really cute trust!!

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now... so maybe ask me later!